popeindustries/buddy/README.md

 $ buddy -c build
 # build and lint all source files
 $ buddy -l build
+# build all source files and execute
+# the 'test' command defined in config
+$ buddy -t build
+# build all source files with verbose notifications
+$ buddy -v build
 # watch and build on source changes
 $ buddy watch
 # build and compress for production
 $ buddy deploy
+# list all generated files
+$ buddy ls
+# remove all generated files
+$ buddy clean
 # view usage, examples, and options
 $ buddy --help